Complaints

 You might decide to complain to IGIS if you:

-When handling a complaint about an intelligence agency’s decision, we consider the way the decision was made and the processes that were followed.
-Where we consider that there are issues as to the legality or propriety of the process, we may make recommendations to the agency on how the decision or process could be improved.
+When handling a complaint about an agency’s decision, we consider the way the decision was made and the processes that were followed.
+Where we consider that there are issues as to the legality or propriety of the process, we may make conclusions and recommendations to the agency on how the decision or process could be improved.
 However, it is important to note that we cannot overturn a decision.

 Sometimes people contact us to make a complaint about matters that are outside our jurisdiction or powers.
 In these cases, we will tell you if we cannot help and will try to refer you to the right complaint-handling body to assist you.